FuseByExample/FileBatchSplitter/README.md

 # File batch Splitter with Fuse

-You can also run this bundle by installing it into Fuse ESB
+You can also run this bundle by installing it into JBoss Fuse

 To build the project and execute the unit test, execute the following command:
     $PROJECT_HOME> mvn clean install

-Start Fuse ESB, by running the included start script
+Start JBoss Fuse, by running the included start script

-    $FUSE_ESB_HOME> ./bin/fuseesb
+    $JBOSS_FUSE_HOME> ./bin/fuse

 Now You can install the bundle using the Fuse console

-    FuseESB:karaf@root> osgi:install mvn:com.fusesource.byexample/FileBatchSplitter/1.0.1
+    JBossFuse:karaf@root> osgi:install mvn:com.fusesource.byexample/FileBatchSplitter/1.0.1

 You can see that the bundle is installed by running the list command

-    FuseESB:karaf@root> list
+    JBossFuse:karaf@root> list
     ...
     [ 250] [Installed  ] [            ] [       ] [   60] File Batch Splitter (1.0.1)
     ...